 “He shall intend to change times (calendar) and law.”

 The Popes of Rome were rising in power in the 4th -5th century, and through Emperor Constantine and others, they decreed the following changes, which oppose the Word of God.

-They changed the calendar to be based on the Sun, not the moon as God ordained in the Bible.
+- They changed the calendar to be based on the Sun, not the sun and moon as God ordained in the Bible.

-They banned Christians from observing the Saturday Sabbath, and changed it to Sunday, the day of the conquering Sun.
+- They banned believers from observing the true Sabbath, and changed it to Sunday, the day of the conquering Sun.

-They banned observing God’s H0ly Feast Days, and substituted Christmas and Easter, which are based on pagan ritual days.
+- They banned observing Elohim’s Holy Feast Days, and substituted Christmas and Easter, which are based on pagan ritual days.

-In the Catechism, they removed God’s 2nd Commandment, which forbids idol worship, as they have many idols such as Mary.
+- In the Catechism, they removed Elohim’s 2nd Commandment, which forbids idol worship, as they have many idols such as Mary.
 They then divided the 10th Commandment into two parts, so there is 10 total.

-Satan was creating a new Christian sect, the Roman Catholic Church, which would pervert all of the commands of God
+Satan was creating a new Christian sect, the Roman Catholic Church, which would pervert all of the commands of Elohim.

 Many times in prophecy, such as in the 70th week of Daniel, a prophetic ‘day‘ is pointing to an actual ‘year.’